The Leverhulme Trust awards London Film School (LFS) a grant to fund two places; one for our MA Filmmaking and one for our MA Screenwriting degrees.

 - Complete all relevant sections of the application and enclose any relevant supporting documentation.
 Please note that incomplete applications will not be considered and it is your responsibility to ensure that we have received all the relevant information by the deadline.
 We will not be asking for additional documentation as part of the decision-making process.

-- We will confirm receipt of the application within 48 hours of the deadline.
-Please contact us immediately if you have not received confirmation of receipt within that timeframe.
+- We will confirm receipt of the application.
+Please contact us immediately if you have not received confirmation of receipt.

 Please note that the application process is administered by London Film School.
 Please do not contact The Leverhulme Trust.
-If you have any questions, please contact us on firstname.lastname@example.org.
+If you have any questions, please contact us at email@example.com.

 Please note that only complete applications will be considered and that we will not chase applicants for missing documentation.
 It is your responsibility to ensure you submit a complete application.

-The Leverhulme Scholarship includes termly maintenance payments of £2,000 per scholarship recipient, per term.
-Please note that this may not cover a student's entire living expenses for a term and those scholarship applicants will need to be able to demonstrate their ability to support themselves at least partially.
+The Leverhulme Scholarship includes maintenance payments of £2,000 per scholarship recipient, per term.
+Please note that this may not cover a student's entire living expenses and scholarship applicants will need to be able to demonstrate their ability to support themselves at least partially.

 Recipients who withdraw from or fail their course will receive no further funding from LFS or The Leverhulme Trust.
 Students who withdraw from their studies are not entitled to the equivalent monetary value of the scholarship and may be asked to repay all or part of the monies received.